bggRGjQaUbCoE/android_kernel_samsung_sm8250/Documentation/vm/damon/design.rst

 PTE Accessed-bit Based Access Check
 -----------------------------------

-The implementation for the virtual address space uses PTE Accessed-bit for basic access checks.
-It finds the relevant PTE Accessed bit from the address by walking the page table for the target task of the address.
-In this way, the implementation finds and clears the bit for next sampling target address and checks whether the bit set again after one sampling period.
+Both of the implementations for physical and virtual address spaces use PTE Accessed-bit for basic access checks.
+Only one difference is the way of finding the relevant PTE Accessed bit(s) from the address.
+While the implementation for the virtual address walks the page table for the target task of the address, the implementation for the physical address walks every page table having a mapping to the address.
+In this way, the implementations find and clear the bit(s) for next sampling target address and checks whether the bit(s) set again after one sampling period.
 This could disturb other kernel subsystems using the Accessed bits, namely Idle page tracking and the reclaim logic.
-To avoid such disturbances, DAMON makes it mutually exclusive with Idle page tracking and uses ``PG_idle`` and ``PG_young`` page flags to solve the conflict with the reclaim logic, as Idle page tracking does.
+DAMON does nothing to avoid disturbing Idle page tracking, so handling the interference is the responsibility of sysadmins.
+However, it solves the conflict with the reclaim logic using ``PG_idle`` and ``PG_young`` page flags, as Idle page tracking does.

 Address Space Independent Core Mechanisms